 - Complete a performance evaluation provided by the internship faculty advisor at the University.
 The standard timeframe for sending the evaluation form to the employer is mid-semester and two weeks prior to the end of the internship.

 Site Supervisor's Evaluation of the Student

-- At the conclusion of the internship, the sites supervisor should submit a written evaluation of the student's progress to the faculty advisor.
+- At the conclusion of the internship, the site supervisor should submit a written evaluation of the student's progress to the faculty advisor.
 This evaluation should reflect:

-- the intern's progress toward the goals and learning objectives stated in his/her learning contract;
+- the intern's progress toward the goals and learning objectives stated in their learning contract;

 - the intern's ability to function as a contributing member of the host organization; and

 - the intern's personal and professional growth during the internship.

 The internship site supervisor's final evaluation should be one to two pages in length and printed on the organization's letterhead.
 The original should be mailed to the faculty advisor and a copy should be given to the student.

 Bridgewater State University defines an appropriate internship site as follows: